![]() |

 A specific postmile point is indicated in Roadgap with the prefix PM.

 I try hard not to use routing and alignment interchangeably, because they do not mean the same thing.
-However, the terms may blur for special legislative situations.
+However, the terms may blur for special administrative situations.

 American state routes appear in Roadgap with the postal abbreviation of